learn-co-curriculum/uci-mod-1-media-queries/README.md

 different media queries, it is possible to have specific styling for mobile and desktop screen sizes, along with tablet screen sizes in between.

-## Where Should Break Points Be Created?
+## Identify Where to Create "breakpoints"

 Let your content determine where break points should fall.
 Use [Developer Tools and Emulators][dte] to discover where your content starts to break down.
 Then create an appropriate break point (media query at that width) to solve the issue.
 This